scg-unibe-ch/ese2019-team5/docs/Biweekly Report 2.md

 communication as well as coding slows down.
 (But that is my personal view, that was also communicated to the rest of the team).

-General: We are glad we did a small retroperspective in the last group meeting, realizing what should be improved.
-For example one of the group members likes to work on things that get done in the beginning so she is not that much involved right before the deadline.
-Also we agreed on Milestone 2 to be:

-Implement	  -sendMailAgain
--	Forgot Password
--	Update Profile and Change Password
--	Create EventServices and display them as a list

 Considering that the next step needs often adjustments to the database it would be very annoying to just go as it was with an database dump that everyone has to import in to their own locally hosted database.
 So I researched how we could avoid this.
 The problem is, that  there just isn't a free webhost for Postgresql